Arlo’s Experience on Becoming a Therapy Dog

-I was keen to start at a Primary School as I felt Arlo would flourish in the environment and I too would feel more confident talking about fairies, pirates and dinosaurs than Cardi B (still no idea who she is) and what the older children of today discuss.
-I searched the list of local schools that had signed up to the programme and contacted one that was a mile from our door.
-They replied immediately and were interested, I got ahead of myself here and ordered myself a PAT polo shirt and Arlo a bandana.
-The uniform isn’t compulsory but I felt I wanted to look professional visiting schools and it would highlight to the children and parents who I was and why I was there (you can never be too safe).
+To begin finding a placement, I proactively searched the list of local schools that had signed up to the programme and contacted one that was a mile from our door.
+They replied immediately.
+I got ahead of myself here and ordered myself a PAT polo shirt and Arlo a bandana.
+The uniform isn’t compulsory but It’s important to look professional when visiting schools.
+It would also highlight to the children and parents who I was and why I was there (you can never be too safe).

-I regularly contacted the school to set up our initial meeting and to run though my ideas to no avail, then came the summer holidays and I had no luck on their return.
-I decided to widen my search and contact more schools, including those not registered with Pets As Therapy.
-I struggled to hear back and in all honestly I was surprised and disappointed that I only got one response.
+I regularly contacted the school to set up our initial meeting and to run through my ideas to no avail.
+After no luck, I decided to widen my search and contact more schools, including those not registered with Pets As Therapy.
+I was surprised and disappointed that I only got one response.
 One response was all I needed though and better still, it was my own Primary School.

 Within days I had met the Literacy Lead and we had discussed what the programme was and how sessions would work.
 I had to send their details to Pets As Therapy so they could be added to the system and have all the documentation sent to them.
 It was easier than I thought.

-Soon enough we were starting our sessions and I have never seen Arlo so desperate to get into a building.
-I love walking past the playground and having the children call out to him and gasp “it’s Arlo” and “Miss, when can I read to him?”.
-Arlo has been known to cry at the office front door on the odd occasion when he hasn’t been let in fast enough, he really enjoys his time at the school.
+Soon enough we were starting our therapy dog sessions and I have never seen Arlo so desperate to get into a building.
+I love walking past the playground and having the children call out to him and gasp “it’s Arlo” and “Miss, when can I read to him?”

 I love knowing we have made a difference and have encouraged reluctant readers to pick up a book.
 There is nothing better than when they run around the corner with a new book that they want to show Arlo.
-The week the charity sent out our ‘Arlo Bookmarks’ and Pets As Therapy stickers was amazing, they were all so happy to get a present from him with his face on.
+One week, the charity sent out ‘Arlo Bookmarks’ and Pets As Therapy stickers.
+The children were so happy to get a present from Arlo with his face on.

 How to Register

 Arlo and I hope to continue our journey at the school and each term we have a new group of children sent to us.
-I would encourage any of you with a happy, calm pooch to take a look at the scheme.
-You too can make a difference!
+I would encourage any of you with a happy, calm pooch to take a look at becoming a therapy dog.
+You too can make the world of difference!